nodejs/nodejs.dev/src/documentation/0019-package-json/index.md

 This section describes the properties you can use in detail.
 We refer to "package" but the same thing applies to local applications which you do not use as packages.

-Most of those properties are only used on the <https://www.npmjs.com/>, others by scripts that interact with your code, like `npm` or others.
+Most of those properties are only used on <https://www.npmjs.com/>, others by scripts that interact with your code, like `npm` or others.

 ### `name`